evannetwork/evannetwork.github.io/dev/data-contract.md

   + a role that updates the state
   + the current state
   + the target state
-- this means that for example a contract member may set the state from the current state "Active" to the state "PendingApproval"c, and only the owner may set it from "PendingApproval" to "Terminated"
+- this means that for example a contract member may set the state from the current state "Active" to the state "PendingApproval", and only the owner may set it from "PendingApproval" to "Terminated"